jpetanjek/Project-Refine/Docs/GameModeConfiguration.md

 # Mission Header Configuration
 Those values are relevant for game mode configuration:

+`m_eRefineGameModeArchetype` - specifies the game mode type (Invasion or Advance and Secure)

+`m_bRefineRandomFactionArrays`, `m_aRefineFactions_0`, `...1`, `...2`, `...3` - these values control faction selection.

+You can specify up to 4 arrays with faction keys.

+If `m_bRefineRandomFactionArrays` is `0`, at start the game mode will select a random faction from first and second array.

+if `m_bRefineRandomFactionArrays` is '1', at start the game mode will select random factions from two random arrays.
+Factions from same array can not fight each other, but they will fight factions from other arrays.

-`m_sRefineFaction_0`, `m_sRefineFaction_1` - these values specify keys of factions which will be used. (example: `US`, `USSR`, etc).
+these values these arrays specify keys of factions which will be used. (example: `US`, `USSR`, etc).
 Note that those factions must be specially configured (modded) to contain Escalation-specific data for Escalation to work properly.
 You can't simply use any faction until it has those values!

-`m_eRefineGameModeArchetype` - specifies the game mode type (Invasion or Advance and Secure)

-`m_bRefineRandomizeFactions` - when true, selected factions will be swapped with 50% chance.

 # Faction Configuration
 If you want to use own faction in Escalation, it must satisfy following criteria: